LaifsV1/CounterMachine/README.md

 # C4: A 4-Counter Machine Language
 Here is an interpreter (or emulator) for a 4-counter machine language I call `C4`.
-It's based on Brainfuck syntax.
+It's based on [BF](https://en.wikipedia.org/wiki/Brainfuck) syntax.
 The interpreter is written in OCaml.

 Given two counters can emulate a stack of 1s and 0s, four counters are capable of emulating a Turing Machine with alphabet `{0,1}`.
 Two counters